jodiqiao/jodiqiao/README.md

 <div align="center">
 👋 Hi, this is Jodi.

-🌐 Making web-based data applications 📊
+🌐 I want to make web-based data applications 📊
 </div>

 <!--